MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/change-payment-method.md

 When you change from paying by invoice to paying by credit card or bank account, we automatically create a new subscription for you, move your users to the new subscription, and then disable your old subscription.
 Don't worry, your users won't see a disruption in service and all of their information will be available through the new subscription.

 > [!IMPORTANT]
-> You cannot use the admin center (preview) to change from invoice to credit card or bank account.
+> You cannot use the new admin center to change from invoice to credit card or bank account.

 1. In the admin center, go to the **Billing**\> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Subscriptions</a> page.